The Color Inside a Melon by John Domini

 A disastrous earthquake has Naples reeling.
 While the government scrambles to maintain appearances, poverty and anarchy rack the people on Italy’s margins—the illegal immigrants out of Africa, known as the clandestini.
 One of whom has just been horrifically murdered.

-Enter amateur detective Risto.
-He’s a rare success story: a refugee from Mogadishu, orphaned in his teens, he’s now married the Neapolitan Paola and is the proprietor of a celebrated art gallery.
+Enter Risto, a rare success story.
+A refugee from Mogadishu, orphaned in his teens, he’s now married the Neapolitan Paola and is the proprietor of a celebrated art gallery.
 The murder recalls the deaths of his loved ones years ago in Mogadishu, a trauma Risto can’t outrun.